CMU-IDS-2021/assignment-2-05839-pozioma-ahamdala/writeup.md

 ## Success Story

-TODO:  **A success story of your project.** Describe an insight or discovery you gain with your application that relates to the goals of your project.

 The major insight we gathered from the first lockdown, was that across the different states, there was a sharp drop in cases just about the time when the lockdown was instituted but the after about a month, it started to steadily rise again and it continued even after the end of the first lockdown.
 The same was observed in the second lockdown.
 It seems as though the level of strictness of enforcing the lockdown wore out as the period extended to the point where it made almost no difference again.
 Also, the cases did not drop immediately after the lockdown was instituted.
 This is intuitive because it does take a while for the human body to begin to show symptoms after the virus has entered the system.

 This can mean different things.
 First, the lockdown is effective for containment as long as it can be enforced and followed strictly.
 Second, extended lockdowns are not as effective because mobility, and consequently the cases begin to rise regardless of the lockdown after a certain point.
 This may mean that humans are difficult to contain for extended period, maybe because people have to go out to earn, or the social impact isolation has on humans.